PFAS: Some period products may contain these 'forever chemicals'

 In a new study led by Graham Peaslee, PhD, a professor at Notre Dame University in Indiana, researchers said they examined period products and detected PFAS in some of them.

-They presented their findings this week at the 2023 fall meeting of the American Chemical Society.
+They presented their findings this week at the 2023 American Chemical Society fall meeting.
 The research hasn’t been published yet in a peer-reviewed journal.

 The scientists examined more than 100 period products and their packaging, looking for fluorinated compounds, an indicator of potentially harmful